dev-sys-do/sealci/scheduler/README.md

 The `interfaces` and `proto` modules were made public to be imported outside the crate, as they are needed in the integration tests in `tests/` to launch a mock instance of the scheduler server.

-### src/proto/
+### src/proto/mod.rs

-This directory contains the module definition that makes the code generated from the gRPC protos easier to import and use in other submodules.
+This module definition imports the code generated from the gRPC protos as a module to make it easier to import and use in the crate or externally.

 ### src/interfaces/